ysahnpark/BrixServer/README.md

 Running the Application
 -----------------------
+Redis must be running for the application to be started.
+Locally, redis can be started using:
+'redis-server'.

 To run the application:
 'node app.js'.
 Prior running the server, make sure that the port as defined in config.js is not in use.